nwoodard1/corrales-solar/README.md

 In your .gitignore: You don't need a slash before .DS_Store because it's a file, not a directory. :)

 All that said, you definitely hit the mark for the assignment and overall did a great job on putting together a persona that matches your goals.
-Your Milestone passes at a Tier III!
+Edit: Since your submission was early as well, your milestone passes at a Tier IV!

-*Milestone 1: Tier III*
+*Milestone 1: Tier IV*